Ericsson/dataplanebook/src/threading/threading.rst

 `These benchmarks
 <https://www.theseus.fi/bitstream/handle/10024/169205/Vladislav%20Govtvas%20Thesis.pdf>`_
 gives some indication of what wake up latencies to expect on a server processor.
-For example, on a Skylake-generation Intel Xeon core in the C6 state, the deepest core-level sleep state, the wakeup latency is ~80 us.
-In the more shallow C1E state, the latency is less than ~16 us, but the power savings are also much less noticable.
+For example, a Skylake-generation Intel Xeon core in the the deepest core-level sleep state C6 has a wake-up latency of ~80 us.
+In the more shallow C1E state, the latency is less than ~16 us, but less are also the power savings.

 A failure to use CPU power management can lead to very poor energy efficiency, especially for CPUs operating at high frequencies.